yangxiaofeng/yangxiaofeng.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a Research Fellow at Nanyang Technological University (NTU), Singapore.
-I received my Ph.D. in Computer Science from NTU.
+I am currently a Machine Learning Engineer at Apple.
+I did my Ph.D. and Post Doc in NTU.
 Prior to this, I obtained my Bachelor’s degree from NTU as well.
 My research interests include computer vision, generative modeling (diffusion, flow matching), and multimodal vision-language learning.